alisaifee/coredis/docs/source/index.rst

       :alt: Code coverage
       :class: header-badge

+.. attention:: To learn about breaking changes and migration steps for version 6 please see :ref:`handbook/migration_guide:migrating from 5.x to 6.0`.

 Fast, async, fully-typed Redis client with support for cluster and sentinel

 The client API uses the specifications in the Redis command documentation to define the API by using the following conventions: